phucbui95/ClothSegmentation/README.md

 We have released our trained models of JPPNet on LIP dataset at [google drive](https://drive.google.com/open?id=1BFVXgeln-bek8TCbRjN6utPAgRE0LJZg) and [baidu drive](https://pan.baidu.com/s/1hQvg1TMIt0JA0yMfjyzQgQ).

+Download and extract the model file to folder `./checkpoint/JPPNet-s2/`

+### Inference

+See notebooks

 ## Citation
 If you use this code for your research, please cite our papers.
 ```